grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/09 data-uploads.md

   will appear last in the request under the `text` form field.
 - It's required to specify the multipart boundary in the `Content-Type` header, so you must assemble the header manually as shown.
 - Blob is not supported or implemented.
-There is no practical need for them all the functionality can be done as a simple object with the fields `data`, `content_type` (defaulting to "application/octet-stream") and optionally `filename` as shown for `aBinaryFile` above.
+The same functionality can be achived using a simple object with the fields `data`, `content_type` (defaulting to "application/octet-stream") and optionally `filename` as shown for `aBinaryFile` above.